DSI-FDI/stream-app/src/report.md

 ![Manage your past streams with the categories system](img/categories_view.jpeg){height=50%}

-Other elements we incorporate from the application ecosystem are the burger menu to access different parts of the app, the comment system in the video page, and a simple profile page.
+Other elements We incorporate, respecting the ecosystem, is the burger menu to access different parts of the app, the comment system in the video page and the simple profile page.

 ![Various well-known elements](img/ecosystem.jpeg){height=50%}